The 10 Best Fall Festivals in Colorado!

 Colorado’s largest and oldest wine festival takes place every September in Palisade.
 Enjoy a variety of wines from Colorado wineries along with cooking demos, live music, a grape stomp and educational seminars.
 Nearly 50 Colorado wineries show up to this four-day fall event.

-AppleFest is a celebration of apple season on Colorado’s Grand Mesa, which is home to many apple orchards.
+AppleFest is a celebration of apple season on Colorado's Grand Mesa, which is home to many apple orchards.
 This annual festival occurs early October when the apples are ripe.
-Eat a variety of apply-infused dishes while enjoying over 150 different vendors, live music and an antique car show.
+Eat a variety of apple-infused dishes while enjoying over 150 different vendors, live music and an antique car show.

 Vail Oktoberfest occurs in the mountain town of Vail over two weeks in September.
 This German festival features Bavarian music, a bratwurst-eating contest, yodeling, and a costume contest.
 Enjoy the live music on Saturday along with a kid’s area complete with kid crafts and performers.
 This family-friendly Oktoberfest has free admission.